Last Updated on December 4, 2020 by Oddmund Groette

 The social norm against investing in such companies leads to lower valuation and earnings multiples.
 Kacperczyk and Hong’s research suggests sin stocks are valued about 15% less than the industries that are most similar.
 Bigger organizations like endowment funds, mutual funds, banks etc. are scrutinized by the media and thus are forced to not invest in these types of companies.
 Furthermore, sin stocks are “always” in some lawsuit from authorities or consumers.
-All these factors in turn means little interest from sell side analysts and this lead to lower multiples and higher future returns.
+All these factors, in turn, mean little interest from sell-side analysts and this leads to lower multiples and higher future returns.

 Julie Salaber wrote in 2007 a research paper called The determinants of sin stock returns: evidence on the European market, and she concluded that returns are bigger in protestant countries.
 These countries are more focused on deeds, vice and sins, thus lower valuations and better future returns.

 Below is a table with just a random sample of sins stocks and their returns (source: Yahoo Finance):